 At Bulie Diaz Law Office, we provide effective bankruptcy solutions to clients throughout North Dakota and Minnesota.
-With more than a decade of experience serving Midwest communities, our legal team is intimately familiar with avenues for debt relief, and can answer any questions you may have about bankruptcy and how it may affect you.
+With more than two decades of experience serving Midwest communities, our legal team is intimately familiar with avenues for debt relief and can answer any questions you may have about bankruptcy and how it may affect you.

 What can bankruptcy do for me?

 If you are struggling with making payments on unsecured debts such as credit cards, medical bills or debts from a failed business, bankruptcy may be right for you.
 Bankruptcy can “discharge” or wipe out the vast majority of the debts you owe and provide you with a clean slate, helping you rebuild your tattered and worn credit history.
 A discharge order received in Chapter 7 or 13 in bankruptcy prevents any creditor from taking action against you to collect what you owe them.

 Will I lose all of my personal property if I file bankruptcy?